kiwicampus/Turtlebot-Gazebo-Navigator/README.md

 You will probably use Nav2 in your everyday work at Kiwibot so consider this project as the beginning of your training.

 The main idea of the project is to build a simple navigation system with Nav2 and a simulated Turtlebot3 on gazebo.
 You will start using Nav2’s low-level interfaces in order to understand how the system works, and then you will progressively scale up to use its high-level interfaces.
 In the end, your robot should be able to follow an arbitrary set of waypoints and perform actions when arriving to each of them.
+According to your skill level you may take 4-6 hours to solve all the tasks we propose.

 This project aims to assess your ability to develop new features in complex software systems using ROS2 and Nav2 as a case study.
 When we review your project we will assess how well understood the systems in nav2 that you used so be ready to answer some theoretical questions.

 The project will comprise three sections that will be as independent of each other as possible, so if you feel stuck on one of them feel free to jump to the next one.
-Each section will have some extra points that will allow your solution to stand out.
+Each section will have some extra points that will allow your solution to stand out and you to score extra points.
+Doing everything perfectly + the extra points will allow you to get up to double the score you would if you only did the required points.
 Additionally to the project’s functionality, which account for 80% of the total grade, we will perform a general evaluation of

 - [10%] The way you structure your solution (nice OOP will be rewarded)
 - [5%] How you write documentation
 - [3%] The use you make of git
 - [2%] The code style (use a linter)

+You may be asked to defend your project solution with some members of the team on a live meeting, so be ready to explain your code and answer some questions around it.

 ## **Dependencies**

 For running the project you will need:

 1. A computer with Ubuntu 22 or 20.
-Though you can certainly use other ubuntu distributions or virtual machines on another OS we won't provide support if you are not using the above.
+Though you can certainly use other ubuntu distributions or virtual machines on another OS we won't provide support if you are not using the former.
 1. [docker-ce](https://docs.docker.com/install/)
 2. [docker-compose](https://docs.docker.com/compose/install/)